mtumilowicz/designPatterns/README.md

 * code: We have different platforms (Mac and Windows) and we want to perform action on files (open, write, close).
-We have platform dependent `FileSystemReceiver` (interface with methods open / write / close) implementations: `MacFileSystemReceiver` and `WindowsFileSystemReceiver`.
+We have platform dependent `FileSystemReceiver` (interface with methods open, write, close) implementations: `MacFileSystemReceiver` and `WindowsFileSystemReceiver`.
 For invoking commands: `FileInvoker`.
 * Java SE example: `all implementations of java.lang.Runnable`